-For each storage site and for each time period, if it is the first time period, the storage level is the initial storage.
-Otherwise, the storage level is equal to the storage level in the previous time period plus water inputs minus water outputs.
+For each storage site and for each time period, if it is the first time period, the storage level is determined by the initial storage and storage inputs and outputs.
+Otherwise, the storage level is determined by the storage level in the previous time period and storage inputs and outputs.
+Water outputs include other system nodes (i.e., pipeline nodes and completions pads) and an evaporation stream.